informatics-isi-edu/hatrac/REST-API.md

 versions are created by performing an update on the unversioned object URL.

+### Object Version Retrieval

+A particular version of an object can be retrieved whether or not it is the current version of the object:

+    GET /namespace_path/object_name:version_id
+    Host: authority_name

+for which the successful response is:

+    200 OK
+    Location: /namespace_path/object_name:version_id
+    Content-Type: content_type
+    Content-MD5: hash_value
+    Content-Length: N

+    ...content...

+with the same interpretation as documented for Object Retrieval above.

 ### Object Version Deletion

 The DELETE operation is used to delete an object version